openpnp/openpnp/Developers-Guide.md

 Job Processor is a bit of a black box from a programming point of view.
 To learn more about how it works it's best to examine the source code.

 # FAQ

+## How can I manage multiple configurations?

+By specifying `-DconfigDir` on the command line you can override the default configuration directory for OpenPnP.
+Example: `-DconfigDir=/Users/jason/.openpnp-openbuilds-machine`.

+I manage a number of configurations by creating various Run Configurations in Eclipse.
+I have one for my primary machine, one for my secondary machine, one for the default directory (no command line parameters) and one that wipes the configuration for the default directory.
+I use this when I want to reset OpenPnP to it's factory state.

+## How can I reset my configuration to the default?

+Specify `-DoverrideUserConfig=true` on the command line to overwrite your configuration with the defaults.
+If paired with `-DconfigDir` you can choose which configuration to overwrite.